koding/kdlearn/guides/sync-files-google-drive.md

 cd Drive
 ```

-The `grive` apps requires some dependencies.
-You can install them using the following command.
+We need to softlink some dependencies for the `grive` app to work properly.
+Use the following command to achieve this.

 ```
 sudo ln -s /usr/lib/libbfd-2.23.2-system.so /usr/lib/libbfd-2.23-system.so